dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

   }
   ```

 * In this payload, observe that for the source request, program indicators are referred to using codes.
-The `inputIdScheme` is set to `code`, which implies that the DHIS 2 analytics engine will use the `code` property to reference metadata/program indicators.
-The `outputIdScheme` is set to `code`, which implies that the `code` property will be used for referencing metadata in the output.
-For the target request, the `idScheme` is set to `code`, which implies that the `code` property will be used to reference metadata during the data value import.
+The `inputIdScheme` is set to `code`, which means that the DHIS 2 analytics engine will use the `code` property to reference metadata, such as program indicators.
+The `outputIdScheme` is set to `code`, which means that the `code` property will be used to reference metadata in the output.
+For the target request, the `idScheme` is also set to `code`, which means that the `code` property will be used to reference metadata during the data value import.
 Note that ID schemes can be specified per entity type, such as `dataElementIdScheme` and `orgUnitIdScheme`.

-* Observe that the period is `202201` or _January 2022_.
+* Note that the period is `202201` or _January 2022_.
 Note that the period might have to be updated over time.

-* Run the POST request to create the aggregate data exchange metadata.
+* Run the POST request to create the aggregate data exchange definition.
 Confirm that the API response status code is 201.
 Note that the name of the data exchange is unique.
 Take a note of the ID of the newly created object by looking at `response` > `uid` in the response body.

 * Run the newly created data exchange with a POST request (replace `{id}` with the ID of the data exchange):
   ```